 Plastic surgery techniques such as total en-bloc capsulectomy, implant removal, excision of standing cone deformity, local transposition flaps, and fat grafting are tools in the plastic surgery toolbox to allow for a consistent result.

-For many patients achieving an aesthetic flat result allows a significant measure of control over the decision-making process, allows for patient empowerment, and affords the opportunity to wear an external prosthesis appropriately if they so choose.
+For many patients achieving an aesthetic flat result allows a significant measure of control over the decision-making process, allows for patient empowerment, and allows wearing an external prosthesis appropriately if they so choose.
 The surgical community has much work to do to improve surgeon education and patient communication on this important topic.